gera-cl/xk6-working-memory/README.md

 `working-memory` is an in-memory caching extension for [k6](https://k6.io/), a modern load testing tool.
 This extension allows k6 scripts to store, retrieve, and manage temporary data across virtual users (VUs), enabling scenarios where data persistence and caching are required.

+The extension is built on top of [patrickmn/go-cache](https://github.com/patrickmn/go-cache), a robust caching library for Go that supports automatic item expiration and cleanup.

 ## Installation

 Install [xk6](https://github.com/grafana/xk6)